deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Ken!
+Hi, my name is Ken and Ruby is my favorite path in Code School!